BRH2001/BRH2001.github.io/mars_app/README.md

     Special thanks to NASA for providing the Mars Rover Photo API, enabling enthusiasts to explore the wonders of Mars from the comfort of their screens.

-Feel free to reach out with any questions or feedback!
-Happy exploring Mars! 🚀🔭
+Feel free to reach out with any questions or feedback! have fun exploring Mars! 🚀🔭
 --------------------------------------------------------------------------------------------------------------------------------